XIXI174/my-learning-notes/README.md

 ## My AI learning principles
 - Start with the implementation first, then understand the principles behind it.
 Use it first, and later study the underlying mechanics.
 - Don’t chase new things; focus on deeper insights.
 There are countless tools available, but using one effectively is better than trying ten tools at once.
--Training is a better way to learn.  学会一个东西最好的方式是教给别人
+-Training is a better way to learn.
+The best way to learn something is to teach it to others.